john-science/DecafMUD/README.md

 ## Release / Build Process

 DecafMUD will work as-is with no release / build process at all.
-In fact, it was originally designed that way and worked quite well as a simple collection of HTML, JavaScript, and CSS files for many years.
-But now DecafMUD sports a new feature, the ability to compile down the code.
+In fact, it was originally designed that way and worked quite well for many years.
+But now DecafMUD sports a new feature, the ability to compile the code.
 This has several advantages:

-* smaller file sizes for users to download to play
+* smaller file sizes to download
-* automatic error-checking throughout the code
+* automatic error-checking
-* automatic checking to see if we support various versions of various browsers
+* automatic verification of supported browser versions

 To use this automated build system, you simply need to run the BASH script `compile.sh` on any Unix / Linux system: